PostHog/posthog.com/contents/blog/product-market-fit-game.md

 > **Important:** Don't leap straight to self-serve.
 Remember that, at this stage, you're optimizing for learning, not revenue.
 Jumping too soon to self-serve will reduce your opportunities for learn.
 Talk to your early users about what they're prepared to pay.

 Now it's to get your first reference customer.
 This means a customer that pays full list price, is using the product as you expect, and would happily recommend you to others.

-If you reach this point... congratulations, you've completed the product-market fit game.
+If you manage this five times - congratulations, you've completed the product-market fit game.

 #### Failure modes